Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries: Introduction

 This paper is organized as follows.
-In Section \ref{sec:model}, we give a brief review on the waveform and its correction within the ppE framework, then we focuse on the \ac{DF} of \ac{DM} spike for environment effect, and the varying $G$ theory for modified gravity.
-Then, in Section \ref{sec:dm}, we introduce the \ac{FIM} used for \ac{PE}, and analysed the accuracy on the measurement of $\rho_0$ for both varying the source parameters and using the astronomical models.
+In Section \ref{sec:model}, we give a brief review on the waveform and its correction within the ppE framework, then we focus on the \ac{DF} of \ac{DM} spike for environment effect, and the varying $G$ theory for modified gravity.
+Then, in Section \ref{sec:dm}, we introduce the \ac{FIM} used for \ac{PE}, and analysed the precision on the measurement of the characteristic density of the \ac{DM} spike $\rho_0$ for both varying the source parameters and using the astronomical models.
 In Section \ref{sec:stat}, we give the correspondence between $\rho_0$ and $\dot G$, and introduce the statistic to characterise the dispersion of the posterior for the events observed.
-Then we calculate the distribution of the statistic distribution for three different models, and analyzed the distinguishability between different models.
+Then we calculate the distribution of the statistic for three different models, and analyzed the distinguishability between different models.
 We give a brief summary and discussion in Section \ref{sec:con}.
 Throughout this work, the geometrized unit system ($G=c=1$) is used.